vaxo101/controlr/README.md

-# controlr
+# ControlR
-ControlR is an opensource remote monitoring application
+ControlR is an opensource remote Monitoring / Support application